 So, we're digging into our news archive and trying to figure out what was hot and what was not, back in August, 1999 when our site was only 2 months old.
 I'd like to remind you, our readers, that back then, AfterDawn was strictly focused on digital audio and video technologies and reporting events in those genres.
 More generic "all about tech" arrived to our site much later.

-DVD releases were back then what the Netflix releases ate now - case Matrix
+DVD releases were back then what the Netflix releases are now: Matrix as an example

 Back in 1999, DVD players were The Tech that many households were planning to get for the "entire family's Christmas present" - i.e. the most sought-after tech that had hit the mainstream.
 Thus, new DVD movie releases were also big news back then, just like, say Netflix's next month's releases are now.